Saturday, February 13, 2016

 rule no. 1: there are 5 important things when you travel (and live?) in india: patience, patience, patience, patience (= 4 different levels of patience, of course) + tolerance. easy, isn't it?

-rule no. 2: forget everything what you have heard/seen about india and start exploring by yourself. why? because the sensation hungry mainstream media often concentrates on the 1% of strange/sad situations or exceptions and not on the average normal live ... :-)
+rule no. 2: forget everything what you have heard / seen about india and start exploring by yourself. why? because the sensation hungry mainstream media often concentrates on the 1% of strange / sad situations or exceptions and not on the average normal life.

 hinduism is the wisdom, way of life, teaching about the circle of life which consists of millions of lives... originally was hindu the (wrong) persian name for the north indian river of sindhu (indus) and hindus all people who lived behind the river sindhu .... the term hinduism was used by the english occupiers for the religion which was not islam, christianity, buddhism, sikhism, jainism, ...

-hinduism teaches that the result of former actions is our today's life and the result of today's actions is our future. btw, our body is the result of the food we have had before as well. if only mcdonald's and monsanto knew :-) ... doing good brings good future (good karma), etc. the goal of hindus is to step out of the karma cycle and thus the join of the current individual soul with the (higher) global collective soul ...
+hinduism teaches that the result of former actions is our today's life and the result of today's actions is our future. btw, our body is the result of the food we have had before as well. if only mcdonald's and monsanto knew ... doing good brings good future (good karma), etc. the goal of hindus is to step out of the karma cycle and thus join of the current individual soul with the (higher) global collective soul.

-vishnu has 10 incarnations as fish (~life in water), turtle, male pig (~life on earth), krishna (black god often painted in blue colour who has 16.008 wives), ..., buddha, ... the 10th incarnation kalki as a king on a transport animal horse still to come in order to rescue us).
+vishnu has 10 incarnations as fish (~life in water), turtle, male pig (~life on earth), ... krishna (black god often painted in blue colour who has 16.008 wives), ..., buddha, the 10th incarnation kalki as a king on a transport animal white horse still to come in order to rescue us.

 1. Matsya – Fisch, zieht in der großen Flut die Arche